How To Change Careers When You Don’t Know What To Do!

 2) Work with a career coach/counsellor

-A career counsellor can also guide you in making an action plan, dealing with the emotional side of a career change, boosting your confidence, re-define your career goals and recommending courses or training you might need.
+A career counsellor can also guide you in making an action plan, dealing with the emotional side of a career change, boosting your confidence, re-defining your career goals and recommending courses or training you might need.
 These are all things that a career test or personality test can’t do or can’t do as well.

 3) Research your potential jobs